Probability laws associated to the independence preserving quadrirational Yang-Baxter maps -- the ultimate case: Proof of Theorem

-for some function $f$, where the last equality results from the principle of separation of variables.
-Thus, we have obtained two Cauchy-Pexider functional equations on $\mathbb N_0$ which are easily solved: $f$ and $n_i$, $i=1,2,3,4$, are affine functions with a common slope $q\in \mathbb R$.
+for some function $f$, where the last equality follows from the principle of separation of variables.
+This is exactly the Cauchy-Pexider equation we already dealt with in the proof of Theorem \ref{charac1}, see \eqref{CPE}.
+Thus, we conclude that $f$ and $n_i$, $i=1,2,3,4$, are affine functions with a common slope $q\in \mathbb R$.